Parks and Recreation Ballot Question

 A NO Vote Means

-Voting “no” does not lower your taxes — it just redirects your dollars out of Henderson.
+Voting "no" redirects more of your dollars out of Henderson.
 That potentially means:

 Election Information